percona/pmm-doc/docs/using/dbaas.md

 ####Add one-click DB cluster

+!!! note alert alert-primary "Availability"
+    This feature is available starting with PMM 2.30.0.

 You can create a DB cluster literally at the click of a button.
 All the fields will be automatically populated with the default values.

 To create a DB cluster, do the following: